Codium-ai/pr-agent/README.md

 ## News and Updates

+### May 21, 2024
+Check out CodiumAI new project, [**Cover-Agent**](https://github.com/Codium-ai/cover-agent), that can automatically generate qualified tests to enhance existing test suites to efficiently increase code coverage,

 ### May 19, 2024
 GPT-4o is now the default fast model ("Turbo").
 This model will be used for all commands except `review` and `improve`, which will still use "GPT-4-2024-04-09", since they are harder and would still benefit from the larger model.